zmap/zmap/INSTALL.md

 Install the required dependencies with the following commands.

 * On Debian-based systems (including Ubuntu):
+* // TODO Phillip - I believe we just need ot add "liburing-dev" but double-check it installs with that
    ```sh
    sudo apt-get install build-essential cmake libgmp3-dev gengetopt libpcap-dev flex byacc libjson-c-dev pkg-config libunistring-dev libjudy-dev
    ```